Quickstart

 4. Handle common first-run failures

-401 unauthorized: the key is missing, invalid, or not being sent correctly.
-Re-check yourx-api-keyheader and environment variable wiring.402 insufficient_credits: your auth is fine, but the account does not have enough credits for that route.
-See Credits.503 temporarily_unavailable: the service or upstream source is temporarily unavailable.
-Retry with backoff rather than hammering the endpoint.- HTTP
+401 unauthorized— the key is missing, invalid, or sent incorrectly.
+Re-check yourx-api-keyheader and environment variable.402 insufficient_credits— auth is fine, but the account is out of credits for that route.
+See Credits.503 temporarily_unavailable— the service is briefly unavailable.
+Retry with backoff instead of hammering it.200withlookupStatus: "not_found"or"private"— a successful response, just not a "found" outcome.
+Handle it as data, not as an error.

-For the full error envelope, retry guidance, and request ID semantics, read Errors.
+For the full error envelope, retry guidance, and request ID semantics, see Errors.

 Where to go next